atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Changing the names

 RDF's `subject`, `predicate` and `object` terminology can be confusing to newcomers, so Atomic Data uses `subject`, `property`, `value`.
-This more closely resembles known CS terminology. ([discussion](https://github.com/ontola/atomic-data/issues/3))
+This more closely resembles common CS terminology. ([discussion](https://github.com/ontola/atomic-data/issues/3))

+### No more literals / named nodes

+In RDF, an `object` can either be a `named node`, `blank node` or `literal`.
+A `literal` has a `value`, a `datatype` and an optional `language` (if the `literal` is a string).
+Although RDF statements are often called `triples`, a single statement can consist of five fields: `subject`, `predicate`, `object`, `language`, `datatype`.
+Having five fields is way more than most information systems.
+Usually we have just `key` and `value`.
+This difference leads to compatibility issues when using RDF in applications.
+In practice, clients have to run a lot of checks before they can use the data - which makes RDF in most contexts harder to use than something such as JSON.

+Atomic Data drops the `named node` / `literal` distinction.
+We just have `values`, and they are interpreted by looking at the `datatype`, which is defined in the `property`.
+When a value is a URL, we don't call it a named node, but we simply use a URL datatype.

+### Requiring URLs

+RDF allows any type of URIs for `subject` and `predicate` value, which means they can be URLs, but don't have to be.
+This means they don't always resolve, or even function as locators.
+The links don't work, and that restricts how useful the links are.
+Atomic Data takes a different approach: these links MUST Resolve.
+Requiring Properties to resolve is part of what enables the type system of Atomic Schema - they provide the `shortname` and `datatype`.

+Requiring URLs makes things easier for data users, at the cost of the data producer.
+With Atomic Data, the data producer MUST offer the triples at the URL of the subject.
+This is a challenge - especially with the current (lack of) tooling.

+However - making sure that links _actually work_ offer tremendous benefits for data consumers, and that advantage is often worth the extra trouble.

+### No more blank nodes

+RDF allows `blank nodes` (resources with identifiers that exist only locally), Atomic Data does not.
+They make things easier for content providers, but make things [harder for content consumers](http://richard.cyganiak.de/blog/2011/03/blank-nodes-considered-harmful/).
+They severely limit how client systems can store data, as name collisions with blank nodes are possible and cache invalidation is hard (or impossible) with blank nodes.

+Blank nodes make a lot of sense in hand-written RDF (e.g. Turtle) files.
+However, that argument doesn't hold for systems that create the identifiers for you.
+Although data creators _should_ have means to specify URLs for certain resources, they _should not_ have to specify every single one.
+Ideally, the interface that you use as a data producer will create (persistent, resolvable) identifiers when you create the resources.

+### Limiting subject usage

+RDF allows that `anne.com` creates and hosts statements about the subject `john.com`.
+In other words, domain A creates statements about domain B. This means that someone using RDF data about domain B cannot know that domain B is actually the source of the data.
+Knowing _where data comes from_ is one of the great things about URIs, but RDF does not require that you can think of subjects as the source of data.
+Many subjects in RDF don't actually resolve to all the known triples of the statement.
+It would make the conceptual model way simpler if statements about a subject could only be made from the source of the domain owner of the subject.

 ### Combining datatype and predicate

 Having both a `datatype` and a `predicate` value can lead to confusing situations.
 For example, the [`schema:dateCreated`](https://schema.org/dateCreated) Property requires an ISO DateTime string (according to the schema.org definition), but using a value `true` with an `xsd:boolean` datatype results in perfectly valid RDF.
 This means that client software using triples with a `schema:dateCreated` predicate cannot safely assume that its value will be a DateTime.
 So if the client wants to use `schema:dateCreated` values, the client must also specify which type of data it expects, check the datatype field of every Atom and provide logic for when these don't match.
 Also important combining `datatype` and `predicate` fits the model of most programmers and langauges better - just look at how every single struct / model / class / shape is defined in programming languages: `key: datatype`.
 This is why Atomic Data requires that a `predicate` links to a Property which must have a `Datatype`.

 ### Adding shortnames (slugs / keys) in Properties